-Throughout the next few sections, we’ll review four ways to include gamification in your online WordPress courses.
-Then we'll discuss how to implement each technique using the free GamiPress plugin.
+Throughout the next few sections, we’ll review four ways to include gamification in WordPress using MemberPress Courses.
+Then we'll discuss how to implement some of these techniques using the free GamiPress plugin.
 Let's jump right in!

-The progress bar is an excellent motivational tool, which can break an online course into small chunks to spread out the user’s feelings of accomplishment.
-Progress bars are visual cues that show users how far they've come, and can be very effective in helping people create small goals for themselves.
+Progress tracking, which is built in to MemberPress Courses, is an excellent motivational tool.
+It breaks an online course down into small chunks to spread out the user’s feelings of accomplishment.
+Progress tracking presents visual cues that show users how far they've come, and can be very effective in helping people create small goals for themselves.

 For example, someone taking a nine-hour online course might find their motivation to complete it waning partway through.
 However, visitors may be more compelled to complete the same course if it were broken down into 15-minute lessons, with points or some other rewards system in place for completing each lesson.

 By creating ‘mini' tasks, you can help users feel satisfied after each small chunk of activity, motivating them to keep moving forward: